lfai/foundation/blog-guidelines.md

 * When showing upstreaming of a patch fixing an issue for others, link back to the Github issue, so readers can follow along.
 * Critical commentary or broad issues must be approached with sensitivity, professionalism, and tact in a way that is beneficial and positive for the community.
 * Your post must be your content, but can be published elsewhere with a right to republish.
 All content should have an author and be published [Creative Commons with Attribution](https://creativecommons.org/share-your-work/), so you’re welcome to re-publish on your own blog.
+* Blog length should be no longer than 1,000 words and no shorter than 300 words
+* And it is highly encouraged to include at least one image in the blog, such as diagrams, code examples, or photos

 Guest authors can add 1-2 sentences at the end of their blog with a link to an external site such as their website or a gated asset.
 Example best practices: